-Table 5: Rapid Recovery Core requirements
+Table 4: Rapid Recovery Core requirements

 Requirement Details Operating system Rapid Recovery Core does not run on 32-bit Windows systems or any Linux distribution.
-Rapid Recovery Core requires one of the following 64-bit Windows operating systems (OS): Microsoft Windows 8.1 Microsoft Windows 10 Microsoft Windows Server 2008 R2 SP1 (except Core editions) Microsoft Windows Server 2012, 2012 R2 (except Core editions) Microsoft Windows Server 2016 (except Core editions) Windows operating systems require the Microsoft .NET Framework version 4.6.2 to be installed to run the Rapid Recovery Core service.
-Additionally, any OS marked with requires the ASP .NET 4.6.2. role or feature.
-When installing or upgrading the Core, the installer checks for these components based on the OS of the Core server, and installs or activates them automatically if required.
-Installing or upgrading .NET software typically requires a system reboot.
-The Rapid Recovery Core supports all x64 editions of the Windows OS listed, unless otherwise indicated.
-The Rapid Recovery Core does not support Windows Server core editions.
-If any operating system listed specifies a service pack (for example, Windows Server 2008 R2 SP1), then the OS with the specified service pack is the minimum requirement.
-If an operating system is listed without a service pack (for example, Windows 8.1), then the base operating system is supported.
-Any subsequent SP for a listed OS is also supported, unless explicitly excluded.
+Rapid Recovery Core requires one of the following 64-bit Windows operating systems (OS): Microsoft Windows 10 Microsoft Windows Server versions 2012, 2012 R2, 2016, 2019 1 The Rapid Recovery Core supports all x64 editions of the Windows Server OS versions listed.
+However, the Rapid Recovery Core does not support Windows Server core editions 2 Quest provides only limited support for OS versions after their manufacturers end extended support.
+General Notes: Windows operating systems require the Microsoft .NET Framework version 4.6.2 to be installed to run the Rapid Recovery Core service.
 For optimal performance, it is recommended that you install the Rapid Recovery Core on more recent operating systems.
-Architecture 64-bit only · Memory 8GB RAM or more.
+Architecture 64-bit only Memory 8GB RAM or more.
 This is a requirement of Rapid Recovery Core.
 Quest highly recommends using Error Checking & Correction (ECC) memory, to ensure optimum performance of Rapid servers.
 Processor Quad-core or higher Storage The amount of storage required differs based on your needs.
 Storage requirements typically increase over time and should be revisited at least annually.
 Rapid Recovery supports primary storage in a DVM repository.
-Characteristics and requirements include the following: • DVM repositories can be extended by adding new storage locations.

-Requirement Details Each volume you define as a storage location must have a minimum of 1GB of free space available on it.
+Characteristics and requirements include the following: DVM repositories can be extended by adding new storage locations.
+Each volume you define as a storage location must have a minimum of 1GB of free space available on it.
 Quest recommends minimum storage of 100GB per storage volume.
-Requires a configuration of RAID 6 with 4 usable drives or better for a change rate per hour of up to 10GB.
-More drives are required for additional capacity or higher change rates.
+For your repository storage, Quest strongly recommends a configuration of RAID 6 with 4 usable drives or better, for a change rate per hour of up to 10GB.
+Use more drives for additional capacity or higher change rates.
 Suggested random input/output per second (IOPS) of 300 or better (based on 4 usable drives each capable of 75 IOPS measured at 32KB with 75% reads with 60 random I/O).

-There are no specific I/O controller requirements.
+Requirement Details There are no specific I/O controller requirements.
 However, speed is the most important factor for DVM repository storage.
 Quest recommends locating your DVM repository on direct attached storage (DAS), storage area network (SAN), or network attached storage (NAS) devices (listed in order of preference).
 If installing on a NAS, Quest recommends limiting the repository size to 6TB.
 Any storage device must meet the minimum IOPS requirements.
-NOTE: As of this release, Rapid Recovery Core no longer supports relocation of recovery points from your DVM repository to secondary storage in a tiering repository.
 See Quest knowledge base article 185962, "Sizing Rapid Recovery Deployments," for additional guidance for sizing your hardware, software, memory, storage, and network requirements.
 Network 1 gigabit Ethernet (GbE) minimum NOTE: Quest recommends a 10GbE network backbone for robust environments Network hardware Use network cables with the appropriate rating to obtain the expected bandwidth.
 NOTE: Quest recommends testing your network performance regularly and adjusting your hardware accordingly.